 Corrosion Protection

 Long-term exposure to H₂S can degrade concrete, steel, and ductile iron.
-Rehabilitation projects should include epoxy coatings, PVC or HDPE liner panels, and stainless-steel fittings to protect against corrosion.
-This extends structure life and reduces the need for frequent recoating or repairs.
+Rehabilitation projects should include epoxy coatings, PVC or HDPE liner panels, and stainless-steel materials to protect against corrosion.
+This extends equipment and structure life and reduces the need for frequent replacement or repairs.

 Site and Access Considerations